 We arrived at about 06:45 in time for our 09:00 flights.
 My first impression as I walked in, was of a hotel breakfast buffet.
 The chatter, the clatter of cutlery and the whirring of coffee machines filled the air.

-Passing the bar, we took a look around at the seating areas immediately in view.
+Passing the island-bar, we took a look around at the seating areas immediately in view.

-Firstly, to the right of the bar appeared to be the middle age men den.
+Firstly, to the right of the bar was the mini cinema, which appeared to be the middle age men den.
 The news was on quietly and it was quite dark.

-Between that and window was the busiest seating area.
-It is the first bit you reach after the bar area and sits to one side of the breakfast buffet.
+Between that and the window was the busiest seating area.
+It’s the first area you reach after the bar and sits to one side of the breakfast buffet.

 On the other side of the buffet was the bistro area.
 It consisted of a few sets of tables and chairs, rather than the front room feel of the other areas.
 The larger tables had all been reserved and so there wasn’t much room.

 Down two steps lay a room of tranquility.
 This clearly had a bit more thought put into the design elements.
-It felt vaguely reminiscent of a gentlemens club, but with rather hipster editions.
+It felt vaguely reminiscent of a gentlemen’s club, but with rather hipster additions.
 Round to one side lay a snug, the reading room which is where we based ourselves.
 It had a larger corner sofa/bunkette which was surprisingly comfortable, spotlight lighting and small marble topped tables.